stars9t/stars9t/README.md

 # Welcome to my world, programmer!

-💻  I am currently working on a hidden project.
-Information coming soon...
+💻  At the moment I have 2 small open projects.
+The first is a telegram bot with which you can get basic information on the characters from the LoL game.
+The second is a logging library for C

-🌱  Now I am studying the C programming language.
-I study how the computer and other programming languages are tripled.
+🌱  At the moment I am studying C and C ++, as well as the internal structure of computer systems

-👯 So far, I have not collaborated with other people, but if you would like to offer to help you with the project, you can contact me by mail wagner.alexander638@gmail.com

 About me:
 - I think programming is an interesting occupation, not a profession where you can get a lot of money.